-Not only does air conditioning help you to stay comfortable, it’s also crucial for your health during the heat of summer.
-For that reason, when the cold air stops blowing or your air conditioner won’t come on at all, you’re don’t have time to shop around for more than a couple days.
+Not only does air conditioning help you to stay comfortable, it’s also crucial for your health during the dog days of summer.
+Unfortunately, when the cold air quits blowing or your air conditioner won’t come on at all, you’re not in a position to call around for more than a couple days.

-When your air conditioner goes out in the extreme temperatures of the summer, you may not have time to call around for competing quotes or research average costs.
-Not being sure how much repairs can cost when the air conditioner service tech shows up can be unnerving, so we’re here to show you some price ranges on some basic services so you won’t be alarmed when Service Experts Heating & Air Conditioning comes to get you cool and comfortable again.
+When your air conditioner dies in the heat of the summer, you don’t always have time to call around for different quotes or research what you can expect to pay.
+Not knowing how much repairs can cost when the air conditioner service tech arrives can be unnerving, so we’re here to show you a few price ranges on some basic services so you won’t be alarmed when Service Experts Heating & Air Conditioning comes to get you cool and comfortable again.

 - Refrigerant Leak Detection & Repair: $150 - $500

 - AC Circuit Board Replacement: $450 - $1300

 - Capacitor Replacement: $250 - $350

 - AC Fan Motor Replacement: $500 - $1200

 Depending on how accessible the leak is, whether or not a leak test is needed, and what actually requires repair, a normal refrigerant leak detection and repair can actually cost anywhere from $150 to $500 depending on the accessibility of the leak for the technician.
 If you’re feeling uneasy, always ask your AC repair technician to guide you through their process and explain their findings.

 There are times when the issue may be beyond the air conditioner itself and the circuit board may require replacement.
 Depending on the make and model of your air conditioner, a new circuit board for your AC could be priced anywhere from $450 to $1300.